BhukyaKishore/Demo-ETL/README.md

 ## Functions

 ### `db_connect()`
 Establishes a global connection to the MySQL database.
-It attempts to connect to `mydb2`.
+It attempts to connect to `mydb`.
 If the database does not exist, it creates it.
 If a connection already exists and is active, it reuses it.
 Errors during connection are logged to `error.txt` and the script exits.

 ### `db_close()`
 Closes the global database connection and cursor if they are open.